Let’s go together to discover Zagreb

 Things to do and see in the Croatian capital

-Zagreb lies in the north-west of the country, it is a city with a rich history dating from the Roman times to the present day and boasts a beautiful Austro-Hungarian architecture of the eighteenth and nineteenth centuries.
+Zagreb lies in the northwest of the country; it is a city with a rich history dating from Roman times to the present day and boasts a beautiful Austro-Hungarian architecture of the eighteenth and nineteenth centuries.

 Walking around the city centre is very easy, and you can visit all the most exciting spots by walk.
 It takes only a day without rushing, anyways there is a tram network that links all the areas of the city.

-Zagreb is divided in Upper Town and Lower Town.
-In the Upper Town you’ll find the Gothic Cathedral and the old Dolac market, the church of St. Mark, or the crowded Tkalčićeva street, whereas the Lower Town includes the main square, Ban Jelačić, shops, museums, and parks.
+Zagreb is divided into Upper Town and Lower Town.
+In the Upper Town, you’ll find the Gothic Cathedral and the old Dolac market, the church of St. Mark, or the crowded Tkalčićeva street, whereas the Lower Town includes the main square, Ban Jelačić, shops, museums, and parks.

-Our tour starts rounding the Upper Town, the medieval core of the city and with no doubt, the most interesting and visited part.
+Our tour starts rounding the Upper Town, the medieval core of the city and, without a doubt, the most interesting and visited part.
 All the attractions are just a few minutes walk from each other, and you don’t need to take any transport.

-It is the central square of the city, and it is dedicated to governor from middle of the 19th century, who abolished serfdom and convened the first elections for the Croatian Parliament.
+It is the city’s central square, and it is dedicated to the governor from the middle of the 19th century, who abolished serfdom and convened the first elections for the Croatian Parliament.
 The oldest standing building, dating from the 18th century, is situated at 1 Ban Jelačić Square.
-In the middle of the square, you’ll notice a big statue of Ban Josip Jelačić on a horse which was installed on 19 October 1866 by Austrian authorities.
+In the middle of the square, you’ll notice a big statue of Ban Josip Jelačić on a horse installed on 19 October 1866 by Austrian authorities.
 On the south side of the square, you’ll notice a big glass building that homes the observation deck of the city, called Zagreb 360°.
 If you like, you can go to the rooftop to enjoy a 360° view of Zagreb.

 It is the most visited and the best-known farmer’s market in Zagreb, well known for its combination of a traditional open market with stalls and a sheltered market below.
 It has been a significant trading place since 1930.

 The Stone Gate was a part of the defence system of Gradec (the old city), and it is the only city defensive gate that survived until the present day.
-Inside the gate, there is a small Chapel of Our Lady of the Stone Gate, the patron of the city.
+Inside the gate, there is a small Chapel of Our Lady of the Stone Gate, the city’s patron.
 Legend says that in 1731, in the last fire that severely damaged the city, the only thing preserved was the image of Holy Mary with the child.

-It is a baroque style church which was built by Jesuits in the 17th century.
+It is a baroque style church that Jesuits built in the 17th century.
 The building beside the church was originally the monastery which today is home to Klovicevi Art Gallery.
-The church was hit by fire twice in 1645 and again in 1674 where the interior was burned down.
-Despite that, it was refurbished by Croatian nobles that in return, they were allowed to display their family coat-of-arms or have the honour to be buried or entombed in the church.
+The church was hit by fire twice in 1645 and again in 1674, where the interior was burned down.
+Despite that, it was refurbished by Croatian nobles that, in return, they were allowed to display their family coat-of-arms or have the honour to be buried or entombed in the church.